abasile-ml/testeo-git/README.md

 ```

 ## Uses
--Export information from S3 to Google sheet.
+#Export information from S3 to Google sheet.
--Google sheet apply format keeping the data type.
+#Google sheet apply format keeping the data type.
--Create a pivot table.
+#Create a pivot table.

 ## Limitations
 800000 allow values it can be divided in as many rows as need.